Physicality of evolution and statistical contractivity are equivalent notions of maps: Quantum Fisher Information metrics

 \section{Quantum Fisher Information metrics}

-In this section we give a brief overview of the quantum Fisher information metrics, presenting in particular its statistical derivation (Thm.~\ref{cf:thm:Ruskai}) and the dynamical one (Thm.~\ref{cf:thm:Petz}).
-Given the technicality of the subject we will only outline the main definitions, and we refer the reader to the review in~\cite{scandi2023quantum} for further details.
+In this section we give a brief overview of the quantum Fisher information metrics, presenting in particular their statistical derivation (Thm.~\ref{cf:thm:Ruskai}) and the dynamical one (Thm.~\ref{cf:thm:Petz}). \ms{For the sake of brevity,} we will only outline the main definitions, and we refer the reader to the review in~\cite{scandi2023quantum} for further details.

 Let us then introduce the concept of contrast functions $H(\rho||\sigma)$ between two quantum states $\rho$ and $\sigma$.
 This notion was first introduced for classical statistics by Csiszár~\cite{csiszarInformationTheoryStatistics2004}, and later extended by Petz to the quantum regime~\cite{petz1986quasi}, following an effort to give an axiomatic foundation to the many different divergences present in the literature.
-In particular, the principles proposed are the following: \begin{enumerate} \item \emph{positivity: } meaning that $H(\rho||\sigma)\geq0$, with equality \emph{iff} $\rho\equiv\sigma$.
-As contrast functions should assess the statistical difference between two states, they should be non-negative (and detect when two states are the same); \item \emph{joint convexity:} this is specified mathematically as ${H(\lambda \rho_1 +(1-\lambda )\rho_2||\lambda \sigma_1 +(1-\lambda )\sigma_2)\; \leq}\allowbreak {\lambda H(\rho_1 ||\sigma_1 ) + (1-\lambda) H(\rho_2 ||\sigma_2 )}$, for $0\leq\lambda\leq1$, corresponding to the intuition that mixing states should not increase their information content; \item \emph{monotonicity:} that is $H(\Phi(\rho)||\Phi(\sigma))\leq H(\rho||\sigma)$ for any CPTP map $\Phi$.
-As it was mentioned in the introduction, this condition ensures the compatibility with physical evolutions; \item \emph{differentiability:} meaning that the function $h_{\rho,\sigma}(x,y) := H(\rho + x A || \sigma + y B)$, for $A$ and $B$ any Hermitian operators, is $C^\infty$.
-This is a regularity condition, required when interested in the local Riemannian behaviour of $H$. \end{enumerate}

-These conditions are still not enough to single out a unique family of statistical quantifiers, and for this reason it is customary to also propose an ansatz, which encompasses most of the examples defined in the literature.
+In particular, the principles proposed are the following: \ms{ \emph{1) positivity and faithfulness}: $H(\rho||\sigma)\geq0$, with equality \emph{iff} $\rho\equiv\sigma$; \emph{2) joint convexity}: mixing states should not increase their information content, therefore ${H(\lambda \rho_1 +(1-\lambda )\rho_2||\lambda \sigma_1 +(1-\lambda )\sigma_2)\; \leq}\allowbreak {\lambda H(\rho_1 ||\sigma_1 ) + (1-\lambda) H(\rho_2 ||\sigma_2 )}$, for $0\leq\lambda\leq1$; \emph{3) monotonicity}: an analogous condition for compatibility with physical evolutions $H(\Phi(\rho)||\Phi(\sigma))\leq H(\rho||\sigma)$; \emph{4) differentiability}: $C^\infty$-regularity in the arguments of $H$. } These conditions are still not enough to single out a unique family of statistical quantifiers, and for this reason it is customary to also propose an ansatz \ms{for $H(\rho||\sigma)$}, which encompasses most of the examples defined in the literature.
 In particular, the one proposed in~\cite{petz1986quasi} reads as follows:

 where $g:\RR^+\rightarrow\RR$ is a matrix convex function~\cite{hiaiIntroductionMatrixAnalysis2014}, and $\LL_\rho$ and $\RR_\rho$ are the left and right multiplication operators, acting as:

 It should be noticed that despite being a very large family, containing the relative entropy (when $g(x)=-\log x$), and functionals related to the Rényi divergences, the definition in Eq.~\eqref{cf:eq:HGexpressionApp} is still not enough to completely exhaust all the possibilities present in the literature~\cite{scandi2023quantum}.
 Still, it is enough to define the entire family of Fisher information metrics.
 Indeed, we have the following: \begin{theorem}[Lesniewski, Ruskai~\cite{lesniewskiMonotoneRiemannianMetrics1999}] The contrast functions $H_g(\pi + \varepsilon A || \pi+ \varepsilon B) $ can be locally approximated up to corrections of order $\bigo{\varepsilon^3}$ as: